 Being able to make things right now without constantly having to buy new crafting supplies is awesome.
 I was able to use the same macrame yarn that I’ve been using for all my other projects and the only different thing you might need are the earring studs unless you maybe have old ones at home that you can just glue the fringe earrings too.
 We have plenty of those lying around the house as well.

 Materials needed for the fringe earrings

 - ivory 4mm macrame cord

 Instructions how to make the macrame fringe earrings on studs

-Below is my video tutorial to watch please click the triangle on the image or head to my YouTube channel:
+Below is my video tutorial.
+Use the triangle on the image to turn on the video or head to my YouTube channel:

 Cut a 10-inch piece of that split macrame yarn to a hard surface.
 You will have to make three square knots for the fringe earrings for which you need a second piece of that split black macrame cord.